Subspace Variational Quantum Simulator: Methods

 \section{Methods}

-In this section, we first introduce the subspace-search variational quantum eigensolver (SSVQE)~\cite{Nakanishi2018}, which is the key ingredient for our proposed method.
-We then describe our proposal, the subspace variational quantum simulator (SVQS).
-In the following subsections, $\mathcal{H}$ denotes a given $n$-qubit target Hamiltonian, which can be written as follows,
+In this section, we first introduce the subspace-search variational quantum eigensolver~(SSVQE)~\cite{Nakanishi2018}, which is the key ingredient for our proposal.
+We then describe our proposal, the subspace variational quantum simulator~(SVQS).
+In the following subsections, $\mathcal{H}$ denotes a $n$-qubit Hamiltonian transformed from the given Hamiltonian as follows:

-where $E_j$ and $\ket{E_j}$ are $j$-th eigenenergy and eigenstate of $\mathcal{H}$, respectively.
-In application for quantum chemistry, Jordan-Wigner or Bravyi-Kitaev transformation can be utilized to map a fermionic Hamiltonian to an $n$-qubit Hamiltonian.
+where $E_j$ and $\ket{E_j}$ are the $j$th eigenenergy and eigenstate of $\mathcal{H}$, respectively.
+In applications for quantum chemistry, Jordan-Wigner~\cite{JORDAN} or Bravyi-Kitaev~\cite{BRAVYI2002210} transformation can be utilized to map a fermionic Hamiltonian to an $n$-qubit Hamiltonian.